Health Insurance Quotes

 When you're in the coverage gap next year, you can get a 55 percent discount on brand-name drugs, the same as this year, and a 42 percent discount on generics in 2016, up from 35 percent in 2015.
 The coverage gap will close in 2020.

-The 2016 premium for Part B coverage of Original Medicare will be announced in October.
-This year, the monthly premium for Part B is $104.90.
+The 2017 premium for Part B coverage of Original Medicare will be announced before the end of 2016.

 Two main ways to buy Medicare plans

 The federal government runs Original Medicare, which includes Part A and Part B. Part A covers hospital care, and Part B covers doctor visits, outpatient care, lab work, X-rays and preventive services.
 You likely don't pay a premium for Part A coverage if you and your spouse paid Medicare taxes while working.
 You do have to pay a deductible, however, before hospital coverage kicks in.
 You pay a monthly premium for Part B, as well as a deductible and coinsurance.

 With Original Medicare you can see any doctor or go to any hospital that accepts Medicare.

 You can add a prescription drug plan -- Part D. Private insurers sell drug plans, which are approved by Medicare.
 You pay a monthly premium for a drug plan.